What Solid Wood Means and Why You Need It (And When You Don't)

 Plywood and laminated wood is the same thing, in this type of wood there are 2 or more pieces of wood glued together.
 It's a cheaper way to make a guitar.
 Solid Top Guitars using a solid piece of wood for the top piece only (it’s usually split into 2 pieces and glued together, but it’s solid all the way through).
 And Solid Wood guitars use solid woods in all tone sections of the guitar

 so does that mean a cheap guitar is more likely to break because it uses cheaper woods?

 Actually, the reverse of this is true (strange isn't it).
 A laminate wood guitar is super strong and hard to break, this strength stops the guitar from resonating well.
 A solid top guitar is a little more brittle, but the sound is so much better.
 Solid wood guitars are generally the most resonant.

 Can I tell by looking if a guitar has a solid top?

-This one is a little more tricky, but the key way to tell is too look for braces on the sides.
-Ply wood back and side guitars generally don't need bracing on the sides, where as solid wood guitars generally do (there are some exceptions to this though)
+This one is a little more tricky, but the key way to tell is to look for braces on the sides.
+Plywood back and side guitars generally don't need bracing on the sides, whereas solid wood guitars generally do (there are some exceptions to this though)

 Why does a solid wood guitar get better with age?

-Wood has a lot of natural oils in them, when we dry our woods to make our guitars it takes most of this oil out, but some is still left behind.
+Wood has a lot of natural oils in them. when we dry our woods to make our guitars it takes most of this oil out, but some are still left behind.
 When the wood matures all of this latent oil is lost and the wood becomes more brittle (and sounds great).
 The wood also benefits from being played as the fibres in the wood changes.